Kartik-A-Patil/simple-calculator/README.md

 # js-calculator
-A Calculator made with JavaScript and html
+A Calculator made with  Html , CSS and javascript